-3. That the Holy Spirit will imbue or in-dwell in us, being a template or temporary temple (as it did man-Jesus at river Jordan) to seal us and sanctify us, so all of us will be “one” with the Father(yet many) through his Son,…us being the “body of Christ”.
+3. That the Holy Spirit of Christ will imbue or in-dwell in us, being a template or temporary temple (as it did first and foremost into “man-Christ Jesus” at river Jordan) to seal us and sanctify us, so all of us will be “one” with the Father(yet many) through his Son,…us being the “body of Christ”.

-4. That as the “flesh is weak” it needs the Holy Spirit “written in the fleshy tables of our heart” for all of us to be empowered to follow the Law of Love which summarized the Ten Commandments ,”written in tables of stones”.
+4. That as the “spirit-of-man is willing but the flesh is weak” it needs the Holy Spirit of Christ “written in the fleshy tables of our heart” for all of us to be empowered to follow the Law of Love which summarized the Ten Commandments ,”written in tables of stones”.